Shaul Mishal

-Shaul Mishal (שאול משעל; born 1945) is Professor Emeritus of Political Science at Tel Aviv University.
-Mishal is Head of the Middle Eastern studies Program at IDC Herzliya, researcher of Arab and Palestinian politics who founded and directed the Center for the Study of Arab Society in Israel.
+Shaul Mishal (שאול משעל; 1945 – August 18, 2026) was an Israeli academic who was Professor Emeritus of Political Science at Tel Aviv University.
+Mishal was the Head of the Middle Eastern studies Program at IDC Herzliya, researcher of Arab and Palestinian politics who founded and directed the Center for the Study of Arab Society in Israel.
 Mishal authored and co-authored several books and numerous articles in subjects related to Arab and Islamic political cultures and Palestinian politics.

-Biography
+Background

-Shaul Mishal was born on 1945 in Baghdad, Iraq and made aliyah with his family in 1951 and for next 8 years they lived in ma'abara Talpiot.
+Shaul Mishal was born in Baghdad, Iraq in 1945, and made aliyah with his family in 1951 and for next 8 years they lived in ma'abara Talpiot.

-Mishal has studied political science, philosophy & sociology, received his Ph.D. in Political Science from the Hebrew University of Jerusalem and completed his postdoctoral research at Yale University.
-Mishal is a visiting professor at Yale University, visiting scholar at the Center for International Affairs at Harvard and Senior Fellow at the Harvard School of Public Health.
+He studied political science, philosophy & sociology, received his Ph.D. in Political Science from the Hebrew University of Jerusalem and completed his postdoctoral research at Yale University.
+Mishal was a visiting professor at Yale University, visiting scholar at the Center for International Affairs at Harvard and Senior Fellow at the Harvard School of Public Health.

-His brother is journalist Nissim Mishal.
+Mishal died on August 18, 2026, at the age of 81.